 Like any product, there are various Pressure Treated building materials that are manufactured with different quality standards.
-And, while you may find Pressure Treated products for less money at mass retailers or other lumber yards; be sure when comparing pricing, you also compare quality.
+And, while you may find Pressure Treated products for less money at mass retailers or other lumber yards, be sure when comparing pricing, you also compare quality.

-There are many types of Pressure Treatments for building materials, however the three types traditionally we provide for our customers are:
+There are many types of Pressure Treatments for building materials; however, the three types traditionally we provide for our customers are:

 ACQ ~ ACQ stands for Alkaline Copper Quaternary.
 The ACQ preservative system is based on the well-established effectiveness of copper combined with a co-biocide.
-ACQ Pressure Treated building products are usually used for sill plates, patios, deck substructures, fence posts and landscaping structures.
-The minimum retention level for ACQ Treated Wood for ground contact purposes is 0.40 pcf.
+ACQ Pressure Treated building products are usually used for sill plates, patios, deck substructures, fence posts, and landscaping structures.
+The minimum retention level for ACQ Treated Wood for ground contact purposes is 0.40 PCF.

-ACQ Treated Wood is generally backed with Limited Warranty by the manufacturer against structural damage caused by decay and termites.
+ACQ Treated Wood is generally backed with a Limited Warranty by the manufacturer against structural damage caused by decay and termites.
 ACQ Treated Wood meets American Wood Protection Association (AWPA) standards as well as all major model building code requirements.

 ACQ Treated lumber is also approved by the NAHB Research Center and certified by Scientific Certification Systems (SCS) as environmentally preferable.
 Approved products are now eligible to receive points towards a building being certified under the National Green Building Standard.

-CA-C ~ CA-C stands for Copper Azole, type C. Copper Azole preservative renders wood useless as a food source for termites and fungi.
+CA-C ~ CA-C stands for Copper Azole; type C. Copper Azole preservative renders wood useless as a food source for termites and fungi.
 CA-C incorporates a combination of synergistic azoles; the type C formulation is the most advanced version available commercially.
-Common uses for CA-C for ground contact applications include: poles and posts, wood foundations, utility poles and guardrails.
-The minimum retention for level for CA-C treated wood is 0.14 pcf.
+Common uses for CA-C for ground contact applications include: poles and posts, wood foundations, utility poles, and guardrails.
+The minimum retention for level for CA-C treated wood is 0.14 PCF.

-CA-C Treated Wood meets requirements of model building codes for many applications; it is also listed in the standards of the American Wood Protection Association (AWPA).
+CA-C Treated Wood meets the requirements of model building codes for many applications; it is also listed in the standards of the American Wood Protection Association (AWPA).
 In addition, a code evaluation report (ICC-ESR-1721) has been issued for this product.

 Generally, a limited warranty against rot and insect damage is provided by the manufacturer on CA-C Treated lumber.

 Special considerations and caution should be taken when using any lumber that has been treated with a preservative.
-It should not be used in any circumstance where it may come into contact with drinking water or where the preservatives could come in contact with food, animal feed or beehives.
+It should not be used in any circumstance where it may come into contact with drinking water or where the preservatives could come in contact with food, animal feed, or beehives.

 photo and craftsmanship by Soundecks of Anacortes, WA

-Because of the corrosive nature of all types of Pressure Treating, high quality corrosion resistant nails, screws, fasteners and hardware must be used.
+Because of the corrosive nature of all types of Pressure Treating, high-quality corrosion-resistant nails, screws, fasteners, and hardware must be used.